 A sample of recent and current projects by the Tarrant County 5 Stones Taskforce includes:

 - Partnering with the Governor’s office to develop long-term mentors that will assist in providing wrap-around care to high-risk youth and families

 - Multiple community forums with an expert panel

 - Advocacy for laws which benefit victims and/or hold perpetrators accountable

 - Support local law enforcement policy changes to reflect a more proactive approach toward youth at-risk for trafficking

 Taskforce monthly meetings occur the last Tuesday of each month at 11am.
 These meetings are open to anyone interested in brainstorming and/or collaborating resources toward this effort.
-For meeting location, please use the form on the Contact Us page to request more information.
+For meeting location, please use the Contact Us page to request more information.